 The houses are spread out across Gainesville, and are on average 20-30 minutes from the office.

 Cost of an apprenticeship with the CGA will vary according to track location and will cover program costs, housing, and a monthly stipend for food and personal expenses.
+Prices may vary depending on location and airfare to overseas bases are NOT included in these prices.

 Yes.
 Apprentices will need to communicate with the CGA department to apply excess funds from a previous Adventures trip or program to their CGA account.